Somatic Therapy

 • Mindful body scanning to increase awareness of physical sensations

-How It Fits With EMDR and ART
+How Somatic Therapy Fits With EMDR and ART

-For many clients, somatic tools help:
+For many clients, somatic tools:

-• Deepen integration after EMDR or ART work
+• Deepen integration after processing work

-Who It’s For
+Who Somatic Therapy Is For

-Somatic therapy may be especially supportive if you:
+Somatic therapy is especially supportive if you:

-• Have experienced trauma and find it hard to talk about it
+• Have experienced trauma and find it hard to talk about

 • Feel disconnected from your body or emotions